 - Social withdrawal

 If you’re concerned about potential binge eating disorder in your child, there are a couple things to consider about BED in young people.
-First, it’s also important to note that while loss-of-control eating occurs in children, it can be difficult for them to describe it or understand what that means.
-Additionally, while it is challenging for anyone to determine what is an objectively large amount of food, it is especially difficult when it comes to young people whose nutritional needs fluctuate throughout growth periods.
+First, it’s also important to note that while children might experience eating with a loss of control, it can be difficult for them to describe it or understand what that means.
+Additionally, while it’s challenging for anyone to determine what is an “objectively” large amount of food, it’s especially difficult when it comes to young people whose nutritional needs fluctuate throughout growth periods.
 If you have concerns about your child’s relationship with food, it’s important to get an evaluation and support from a professional.

 Although we may not be able to identify a specific trigger for binge eating disorder, we do know that certain risk factors can increase someone’s vulnerability, in particular the binge-restrict cycle.
 A common catalyst for binge eating is dietary restriction, or not taking in enough calories.
 It can be helpful to remember that a strong biological drive for food after a period of food restriction is a survival tool.
-Insufficient amounts of food for any reason—or adequate food intake with a lack of satisfaction around food–can that food is scarce, causing it to seek out large quantities of food when possible.
+Insufficient amounts of food for any reason—or adequate food intake with a lack of satisfaction around food—can send the brain signals that food is scarce, causing it to seek out large quantities of food when possible.
 This pattern of restricting food, becoming uncontrollably hungry, and binge eating, is known as the binge-restrict cycle and is common in eating disorders, especially BED.

 FBT for binge eating disorder starts with educating the whole family about the illness and empowering everyone to work together to fight the eating disorder.
-Nutritional rehabilitation is always step one, and that means making sure the patient is eating enough and eating regularly – and getting enough variety, satisfaction, and pleasure from food.
+Nutritional rehabilitation is always step one, and that means making sure the patient is eating enough and eating regularly, as well as getting enough variety, satisfaction, and pleasure from food.
 During FBT sessions, the therapist will help the family and patient focus on normalizing eating patterns and ensuring adequate food intake occurs throughout the day, as patients benefit from the support of their family to achieve this goal.

-Throughout treatment, patients and families are supported in unlearning common diet beliefs and taking an “all foods fit” approach to help end the cycle of restricting and binge eating.
+Throughout treatment, patients and families are supported in unlearning common diet beliefs and taking an “all foods fit” approach to help end the binge-restrict cycle.
 In addition, developing body image resilience, learning a wide range of coping skills, and rebuilding trust and safety around food can support lasting recovery from BED.
 Treatment of co-occurring conditions, such as post-traumatic stress disorder can be important to incorporate once eating is consistent.
 To bolster relapse prevention, Equip also provides patients with an evidence-based body empowerment program.